Royal College Port Louis: Present day

 Both Royal Colleges, Royal College Port-Louis and Royal College Curepipe share a common origin and students of the two institutions tend to consider each other as rivals.
 Both colleges' students are customarily called Royalists.
-Scholarships are attributed to the best pupils of the island for their high school certificate performances and the two institutions normally share most of the scholarships annually.
+Scholarships are attributed to the best pupils of the island for their high school certificate performances and the two institutions normally share a significant portion of the scholarships annually.